space-sh/space/doc/space-modules/spacefile-yaml-reference.md

 Ex: `@{var1-@{var2}}`

 Variables are scoped in the sense that for each `include` a new variable instance is created for the same variable name.
-This means that overridng a variable in an `include` will not override the variable in the outer scope.
+This means that overriding a variable in an `include` will not override the variable in the outer scope.

 However, is you use upper case letters `[A-Z0-9_]` as the variable name the